Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Related Work

 \subsection{Contrastive Learning}

 Recently, contrastive learning has been widely used in self-supervised representation learning.
 The goal of contrastive learning is to learn an invariant representation from the data in the training dataset.
 The key step of the contrastive learning technique is to design an effective strategy to maximize the complementary information over data samples.
-Some contrastive learning methods improve representation ability by designing a contrastive loss, such as N-pair loss \cite{sohn2016improved}, triplet loss \cite{hermans2017defense}, and InfoNCE loss \cite{oord2018representation}.
+Some contrastive learning methods improve representation ability by designing a contrastive loss, such as triplet loss and InfoNCE loss.
 The contrastive loss is used to push an exemplar close to similar samples while pushing it far away from dissimilar samples.
 For example, Park \etal \cite{park2020contrastive} use the InfoNCE loss to train the network for unpaired image-to-image translation and demonstrate that contrastive learning techniques can significantly improve the performance of models in conditional image synthesis tasks.
 With the rapid development of contrastive learning techniques, several low-level vision tasks have employed contrastive loss and achieved promising performance.
 Zhang \etal \cite{zhang2021blind} employ the contrastive learning technique to solve blind super-resolution in real-world scenery.
 They design contrastive decoupling encoding for learning resolution-invariant features and use these learned features to obtain high-resolution images.
 Recently, Wu \etal \cite{wu2021contrastive} propose a novel pixel-wise contrastive loss and regard it as a regularization term to train a network for image dehazing.
-Unlike it contrasts samples in a single image scale, we employ contrastive constraints in a hierarchical structure manner to guide feature representation learning of the network, which can significantly improve the performance of haze removal.
+Unlike Wu \etal \cite{wu2021contrastive} only perform contrastive learning on a single image scale, we employ a hierarchical structure for contrastive learning to further enhance the network's feature representation ability, resulting in a significant improvement in haze removal performance.